Tariff Exclusions: Section 301 Tariffs

 Under Section 301(B) of the Trade Act of 1974, the United States Trade Representative (USTR) conducted an investigation into certain acts, policies, and procedures of the Chinese government related to technology transfer, intellectual property, and innovation.
 Following the investigation, the USTR invited public comment on a proposed list of tariffs.
 USTR then modified the list and on July 6, 2018, the first tranche of tariffs went into effect.
 To date, there have been three tranches of tariffs, accounting for approximately $250 billion of US imports from China (nearly half of the value of US imports from China in 2018).
 The fourth tranche, if implemented, would cover nearly the remaining amount of trade.

 A tariff is a tax levied on imported goods and paid by the importer.
-Consumers generally bear the burden of the tax when the import is a final consumer good, and manufacturers generally bear the burden when the import is an intermediate good.
+Consumers generally bear the burden of the tax when the import is a final consumer good, and manufacturers generally bear the burden when the import is an intermediate good although it depends on market conditions and numerous other factors.

-The microdata for the exclusion requests filed for tranche one and two may be downloaded below.
+The microdata for the exclusion requests filed for tranche one, two and three may be downloaded below.
 The final list of tariff codes included under tranches one, two, and three with the historical import numbers are also available.
 Note that the tariff codes included under tranche four are still under public comment and the USTR may revise it.
 When using the data, please refer to the codebook.
 The tables will be regularly updated as additional decisions are made on the product exclusion requests.

 |Tranche 1 Final List||Tranche 2 Final List||Tranche 3 Final List||Tranche 4 Proposed List|